oclint/oclint-docs/manual/oclint.rst

 \-max-priority-3 <threshold>
     The max allowed number of priority 3 violations

-This option helps in continuous integration and other build systems.
-When the number of violations in one of these priorities is larger than the maximum tolerance, OCLint will return with an exit status code other than 0 (code zero means normal termination) to notify a high volume of violations.
-By default, less than 20 priority 3 violations are allowed, 10 violations is maximum for priority 2, and no priority 1 violation can be tolerated.
-Too many violations result in bad code quality, if that happens, OCLint return with an exit code of 3.
+This option helps continuous integration and other build systems.
 OCLint returns with one of the five exit codes below

 * **0** - SUCCESS
 * **1** - RULE_NOT_FOUND
 * **2** - REPORTER_NOT_FOUND
 * **3** - ERROR_WHILE_PROCESSING
 * **4** - VIOLATIONS_EXCEED_THRESHOLD

+OCLint always return code zero for success execution with the number of violations under an acceptable range.
+Exit code other than zero means there are something wrong.

+For example, when the compilation process fails, an exit code of 3 will be returned.
+It means either the compiler options have not been set correctly, or the source code has errors.

+When the number of violations in any of the priorities is larger than the maximum tolerance, OCLint returns with an exit status code of 4.
+By default, less than 20 priority 3 violations are allowed, 10 violations is maximum for priority 2, and no priority 1 violation can be tolerated.
+Too many violations result in bad code quality, if that happens, OCLint intends to fail the build system.

 Other Options
 -------------